JoaoCostaIFG/tacs/assignments/assignment2/assignment2.md

 The icons in the editor change based on the type of information shown, e.g., a home phone number has a different icon for a work phone number.

+We wanted to create a dialog for users to pick files to add to the CV, but we didn't find a way to do this.
+As such, users need to introduce the path to the files manually (in a text field).

 ## Stuff about Acceleo

 We decided to output file to Markdown given its popularity and versatility